 I started volunteering for Zara Aina in 2012 after Lucas Rooney, my former clowning professor from NYU, sent me a message on Facebook: “I just returned from a life changing trip to Africa and am looking for people to brainstorm with about a way to help street kids in Antananarivo, Madagascar.”

-We met in person and Lucas explained the premise: he had met a woman in Madagascar who was working with Akany Fitahiana, a Malagasy NGO that sees to the daily needs of street children in Antananarivo.
+We met in person and Lucas explained the premise: he had met a woman in Madagascar who was working with Akany Fitahiana, a Malagasy NGO that tries to meet to the daily needs of street children in Antananarivo.
 Lucas wanted to help her develop a theater program.
 The program would be based on three simple rules “1.
 Show up, 2.
 Have fun, 3.
 Share your gifts.”
 The name of the program would be, “Zara Aina”, a Malagasy phrase meaning, “Share Life”.

 I joined a team that began to meet every Sunday to develop programming for Zara Aina.
 When we had the chance, we would Skype with the students from Antananarivo and get to know them by making up silly songs and performing for each other via videoconference.

-In Zara Aina’s early stages I took on many challenges like applying for 501C3 tax exemptions, meeting with UNICEF officials at the Malagasy embassy in New York to solicit funding, and arranging the silent auction for our Benefit Show that was held at Joe’s Pub.
+In Zara Aina’s early stages I took on many challenging managerial tasks like applying for 501C3 tax exemptions, meeting with UNICEF officials at the Malagasy embassy in New York to solicit funding, and arranging the silent auction for our Benefit Show that was held at Joe’s Pub.

 For Zara Aina to grow from a dream in 2012 to bringing the programming to life in 2014, it required each member of the team to happily wear many hats, show some serious hustle, and hold constant reflection to help establish our practices.